Skip to main content

 Fits Managed Evolution Retainer

 A sector label can tell us what constraints to respect.
-It cannot tell us what to build first.
-The useful starting point is the workflow that repeats, costs time, and has a clear owner.
+It cannot prove what to build first.
+Argonous uses bounded paid offers to test the specific workflow before scope expands.

 1. 1